mohamedawnallah/Jobs-Aggregator-Analyzer/README.md

 # ✨ Background
 We're looking to better understand **what skills, expected market salary for data jobs based on seniority level?** to learn the most in-demand ones and to be fairly paid too also see **if the given data job title is going more in-demand?** and **how positively or negatively people talking about on twitter platform?**.
 We felt the best places to start are job search platforms and twitter, so this is our start at this project.

-# 💡 Data Jobs Research Features
+# 💡Jobs Aggregator Analyzer Research Features
 - Getting the latest data jobs based on the given job title [Duplication in Consideration] and many other filters criteria(country,remote,seniority, ...etc).
 - Getting the latest data job requirements based on the given job title and many other filter criterias.
 - Analyzing the jobs skills/degrees requirements through visualizations 📈 📉.